Safari TV

-Safari TV Channel is an Indian non-profit television channel broadcasting in Malayalam language.
+Safari TV is an Indian non-profit free to air television channel broadcasting in Malayalam language.
 It is an exploration channel based in Marangattupilly, Kottayam, Kerala.
 The channel is part of Safari Multimedia Pvt.Ltd, India.

-A TV channel running without advertising, Safari TV does not accepting ads.
+A TV channel running without advertising, Safari TV does not accept ads.

 Safari showcases the world through travelogues, explorations and programs highlighting history.

 Safari TV Channel has production facilities and studios in Marangattupilly and Marine Drive, Ernakulam.

 History

-Safari TV was launched by Santosh George Kulangara on 1 November 2013.
+Safari TV was launched by Santhosh George Kulangara on 1 November 2013.

 Branding

 The Swahili word safari means journey.
 It originated from the Arabic word safar.
 These words became used for any type of journey.

-The theme song, Neelakasha pookkal nullan was written by poet P K Gopi, composed and sung by Nandhu Kartha.
+The theme song, Neelakasha pookkal nullan was written by poet P. K. Gopi, composed and sung by Nandhu Kartha.

 Programmes

 Safari TV presents diverse programmes that provide entertainment and knowledge.
-It offers a variety of genres including World travel, Indian travel, other journeys, history, geography, culture, movies, art and adventure.
+It offers a variety of genres including world travel, Indian travel, other journeys, history, geography, culture, movies, art and adventure.